You are here

 IB students are both Danes who have returned to Denmark after several years abroad and foreigners with residence permit in Denmark.
 Students who have completed grade 11 at a foreign or international school or 1g of the Danish gymnasium, with excellent academic results and proficiency in the English language, may be admitted directly to the two-year IB Diploma course (IB DP).

-Applicants from grade 9 or 10 in foreign or Danish schools must start with a one-year preparatory course (the 1i/j, often called "pre-IB", which is also taught in English), which leaves the option of either continuing to the official IB Diploma Programme or switching to the Danish system (stx) either after Christmas or the year after.
+Applicants from grade 9 or 10 in foreign or Danish schools must start with a one-year preparatory course (the 1i/j, often called "pre-IB", which is also taught in English), which leaves the option of either continuing to the official IB Diploma Programme or switching to the Danish system (stx) either after an introductory period or the completed year.
 There are about 60 international students enrolled in this program.